phamcongthuy/challenge/vote.markdown

 **50 finalists** will be chosen by public vote, and the **10 winners** will be chosen by the Goldhirsh Foundation.

-The winners will represent a diverse set of issues, engagement strategies, and activation goals.
+The winners will represent a diverse set of issues, strategies, and tactics.
 Winners will be selected using the following criteria:

 * Impact on the [LA2050 goals and metrics](/about/#goals)
 * Overall quality of the application